Is AIM Global (Alliance in Motion Global) legit or scam? Read this review and find out.

 It’s a unique blend of L-Carnitine, Garcinia Cambogia, and Green Tea Extract.
 The products cost Php1,200 at retail and Php880 if you are a distributor.

-Burn Slim tablets are said to suppress appetite, increase metabolism and burn excess fat.
+Burn Slim tablets are said to suppress appetite, increase metabolism, and burn excess fat.

 - My Choco

-Suggested retail price of this AIM Global product is Php440 while the distributor’s price is Php330.
+The suggested retail price of this AIM Global product is Php440 while the distributor’s price is Php330.
 It contains premium cocoa blend, milk, sugar, alive! mega- nutritionals and DHA powder.

 - Burn Shake

-The Burn Meal Replace Shake contains high protein ingredients which help shake off hunger and other ingredients instrumental in weight loss.
+The Burn Meal Replace Shake contains high protein ingredients that help shake off hunger and other ingredients instrumental in weight loss.
 These ingredients include HCA, L-Carnitine, Aloe Vera Gel, Green Tea Extract, Green Coffee Bean Extract, and Guarana.

 The suggested retail price of this product is Php1,300 while a distributor can buy it at Php950.